Neo77-cyber/Recipe-Sharing-App/README.md

 # Recipe-Sharing-App

-This is a web application for sharing and discovering recipes.
+This is a nodeJS web application for sharing and discovering recipes.
 Users can create, view, update, delete, save, search for recipes and create a shopping list, as well as browse recipes shared by other users.

 ## Table of Contents